 The fuel economy, for instance, is much better for diesel trucks compared to their gas counterparts.
 The engines of diesel trucks last much longer than those of the gas option, which need to be maintained more often.
 However, the vehicle configuration and the type of vehicle also affect the vehicle cost in the long run.

-For instance, diesel trucks typically travel over 7,500 miles before an oil change is required, while for gasoline engines, you will need to get the oil changed every 3,000 miles.
+For instance, diesel trucks typically travel over 7,500 miles before an oil change is required.
+In comparison, gasoline engines need to get the oil changed every 3,000 miles.

 Projected Annual Miles